sveltejs/kit/documentation/docs/05-load.md

 ### Shared state

 In many server environments, a single instance of your app will serve multiple users.
 For that reason, per-request state must not be stored in shared variables outside your `load` functions, but should instead be stored in `event.locals`.
+Similarly, per-user state must not be stored in global variables, but should instead make use of `$page.data` (which contains the combined data of all `load` functions) or use Svelte's [context feature](https://svelte.dev/docs#run-time-svelte-setcontext) to create scoped state.